duraznoj/musicle/README.md

 3) Game development was based in part on the wonderful Wordle JS tutorial video (https://www.youtube.com/watch?v=mpby4HiElek) from Ania Kubów (https://github.com/kubowania).
 The Wordle JS tutorial code is available for use under the MIT License (https://github.com/kubowania/wordle-javascript).

+4) The note audio files were created by me.

 Note: All URLs are linked at the time of writing on Mar 17, 2022 and may not be current.